 East Texas Medical Center announces a $32M expansion of their Athens facility to be completed in 2011

-A major move combines Athens Economic Development Corporation, the Athens Chamber of Commerce, the Athens Department of Tourism, the TVCC Small Business Development Corporation, Keep Athens Beautiful, and the Murchison Foundation providing one stop shopping for guests to town.
+A major move combines Athens Economic Development Corporation, the Athens Chamber of Commerce, the City of Athens Department of Tourism, the TVCC Small Business Development Corporation and Keep Athens Beautiful, providing a one-stop shop at the Athens Partnership Center

 The new hotel is close to a variety of local attractions and recreational activities as well as many corporate locations in A...